Tutorial: Migrate MongoDB to Azure Cosmos DB for MongoDB RU offline using Azure Database Migration Service

 1. Sign in to the Azure portal.
 Search for and select Subscriptions.

-Show portal subscriptions
+Screenshot of Show portal subscriptions.

 2. Select the subscription in which you want to create the instance of Azure Database Migration Service, and then select Resource providers.

-Show resource providers
+Screenshot of Show resource providers.

 3. Search for migration, and then select Register for Microsoft.DataMigration.

-Register resource provider
+Screenshot of Register resource provider.

 Create an instance

-1. In the Azure portal, select + Create a resource, search for Azure Database Migration Service, and then select Azure Database Migration Service from the drop-down list.
+1. In the Azure portal, select + Create a resource, search for Azure Database Migration Service, and then select Azure Database Migration Service from the dropdown list.

 Screenshot that shows Azure Marketplace.